A May-type spectral sequence for higher topological Hochschild homology: Construction of the spectral sequence.

-\begin{remark} Definition ~\ref{def of dec filt comm mon} has the advantage of concreteness, but there is an equivalent, more concise definition of a cofibrant decreasingly filtered commutative monoid.
-Observe that the the data of a decreasingly filtered commutative monoid, without the cofibrancy conditions, is the same as the data of a lax symmetric monoidal functor
+\begin{remark} Definition~\ref{def of dec filt comm mon} has the advantage of concreteness, but if we are willing to temporarily neglect the cofibrancy assumption in Definition~\ref{def of dec filt comm mon}, then there is an equivalent, more concise definition of a decreasingly filtered commutative monoid.
+Observe that the the data of a decreasingly filtered commutative monoid is the same as the data of a lax symmetric monoidal functor $ I_{\bullet}\co\mathbb{N}^{\op} \longrightarrow \mathcal{C},$ where $\mathbb{N}^{\op}$ is the opposite category of $\mathbb{N}$, viewed as a partially ordered set, and equipped with a symmetric monoidal structure with addition as the symmetric monoidal product and $0$ as the unit.